dingquan/CarND-Advanced-Lane-Lines/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

+To identify the lane lines from scratch, I used the sliding window technique described in the course material.
+First I create a histogram of all columns in the lower half of the binary warped image.
+Then identify the two peaks in the histogram.
+Then we slice the images into 9 sections, use the two peaks identified early as the base line to search for the lane line in each section.
+Once we find all the pixels representing the lane lines, we do a second order polynomial fit as the detected lane lines.

 The code to find the lane lines is in section 4 of the notebook.
 Here's a sample result image:

 ![alt text][image5]